 - Numbness, tingling, twitching, or other abnormal sensations when the device is turned on.
-(These usually do not last long and can be eliminated by adjusting the programming of the deep brain stimulation device.)
+(These usually don't last long and can be stopped by adjusting the programming of the deep brain stimulation device.)

 - Problems with the device, such as:

 - A break in the wire leading from the electrode to the stimulator.